swsmith310/libswsdm/README.md

 ## A simple scripting standard for managing game data by Spencer Smith
 ### Last updated 8 April 2020

-*SCFS*, shorthand for *Spenny's Cool Flag System*, is a very simple scripting standard for managing game data.
+*SCFS*, or *Spenny's Cool Flag System*, is a very simple scripting standard for saving and managing game data.
 Just how simple is it?
 Well, there is only one keyword, and only one operator.

 ## Syntax
 The structure of an *SCFS* file is as follows: